okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

     * **Email**: An email support contact, such as `support@your-app.com` (see an [OIN email support contact example](https://www.okta.com/integrations/careervillage/))
     * **Phone Number**: A public phone number that customers can call for support

 * **Escalation support contact**: This is a private support contact used by Okta to contact your organization.
 It isn't shared with customers.
-In an emergency, Okta may need to reach your company's escalation support team, so this should be a monitored email distribution list or a phone number.
+In an emergency, Okta may need to reach your company's escalation support team, so this email or phone number needs to be monitored.
 Don’t use a general support contact that queues regular customer inquiries.

 ## Test account guidelines